danish-zahid/accela-coding-exercise/README.md

 Once you see the project is Successfully running
 You can goto [Documentation](http://localhost:8080/swagger-ui/index.html)

 There you should be able to see full list of endpoints exposed by this project.

+Note: Once you stop the server data will be lost as it is using in memory database

 ### Reference Documentation
 For further reference, please consider the following sections: